StephenDataStax/dsbank-coreandsearch/README.md

 # Dataset used for the example

 The dataset used for this example is simulated credit card transaction data.
-The columns are credit card number, transaction time, amount, items, location, merchant, notes, status, tag, transaction ID, and user ID.
+The columns are account number, transaction time, amount, items, location, merchant, notes, status, tag, transaction ID, and user ID.

 Dataset: [dsbank.csv](https://github.com/StephenDataStax/dsbank-coreandsearch/blob/master/dsbank.csv)